icebob/benchmarkify/README.md

 # :zap: benchmarkify
-Benchmark framework for NodeJS for measure the execution time of JS codes.
+Benchmark framework for Node.js for measure the execution time of JS codes.

 # Installation
 ```
-$ npm install benchmarkify --save-dev
+$ npm i benchmarkify
 ```

 # Usage